 The hike up Lake Agnes is 3.5 km long and climbs about 400 meters in elevation.
 There are several worthwhile stops along the way and plenty of trails for detours in the area.

 On average, expect the hike up to Lake Agnes to between one to two hours.
 A roundtrip journey is around three to four hours; of course, it’s very easy for the hike to take more or less time.

 How Hard is the Lake Louise Tea House Hike?

-In our opinion the hike is very easy and should be appropriate for most visitors to the park.
-If you’re extremely limited in physical abilities it may not be the best choice as the hike does climb 400 meters.
+In our opinion, the hike is straightforward and should be appropriate for most visitors to the park.
+If you’re extremely limited in physical abilities, it may not be the best choice as the hike climbs 400 meters.
 The reward is well worth the work as Lake Agnes is one of the most scenic spots in all of Banff National Park.

 When Can You Hike to Lake Agnes?

-The trail to the Lake Louise tea house is best done in the summer months from June – September.
+The Lake Louise tea house trail is best done in the summer months from June – September.
 In the shoulder months of May and October, hikers should expect to find snow and ice on the trail, but not enough to make navigation of the trail too difficult.
 Lake Louise and Lake Agnes are frozen in the winter months and should melt around late May-early June.

-Of course, weather is seasonal and every year the melt date is different and it’s possible to extend well into June.
+Of course, the weather is seasonal and every year the melt date is different and it’s possible to extend well into June.
 In 2019, we visited in early June and found ice-free lakes.
-In 2020, Lake Louise was not thawed until mid June.
+In 2020, Lake Agnes was not thawed until mid June.